BZ-W/model_foc/README.md

 # model_foc

-`model_foc` is a fixed-point, discrete-time Field-Oriented Control (FOC) Simulink model for Permanent Magnet Synchronous Motor (PMSM), incorporating an Extended Kalman Filter (EKF) observer.
-The model supports C code generation as a Simulink S-Function via MINGW, and is intended for algorithm validation and simulation in motor control systems.
+`model_foc` is a discrete-time Field-Oriented Control (FOC) Simulink model for Permanent Magnet Synchronous Motor (PMSM), incorporating an Extended Kalman Filter (EKF) observer.
+The model is designed for simulation and algorithm verification and supports C code generation as a Simulink S-Function using MINGW.

 ## Project Overview

 This project is developed in MATLAB Simulink (R2024b) and targets sensorless PMSM control applications.
-It integrates an EKF-based rotor position and speed estimator and implements a fixed-point FOC controller structure.
-The model is simulation-ready and supports local S-Function generation for acceleration or integration with higher-level systems.
+It integrates an EKF-based rotor position and speed estimator and implements a discrete-time FOC controller structure using a fixed-step solver.
+The model is simulation-ready and supports local S-Function generation for acceleration or integration into larger systems.

 ## Features

-- Fixed-point implementation of FOC control structure
+- Discrete-time implementation of FOC control structure for PMSM
-- Discrete-time EKF observer (current input, angle/speed output)
+- EKF observer using current input to estimate rotor angle and speed
-- Simulink-based simulation environment with fixed-step solver support
+- Simulink-based simulation environment with fixed-step solver
-- Local S-Function generation using Simulink Coder and MINGW-w64
+- S-Function C code generation supported via Simulink Coder and MINGW-w64
 - Single .slx model file, directly executable

 ## System Requirements

 - MATLAB R2024b
 - Simulink
-- Fixed-Point Designer
-- Simulink Coder
+- Simulink Coder (for S-Function generation)
 - MINGW-w64 (configured via `mex -setup`)

 > Note: This model is not intended for embedded target deployment.
 Generated code is for local S-Function use only.